buzzfeed-openlab/buzzbot/docs/installation.md

 ### Config and run

-1. Change `pageToken` in `./config.js` to the token for your Facebook page
+1. `export FB_PAGE_TOKEN=XXX` using the token for your Facebook page
-2. Change `verifyToken` in `./config.js` to a secret string that only your app and Facebook will know (I recommend generating a UUID or something similar)
+2. `export VERIFY_TOKEN=XXX` using a secret string that only your app and Facebook will know (I recommend generating a UUID or something similar)
 3. Make sure the user and database inside `./db/sequelize_config.js` match the user and database you created
 4. `npm run db:init` (Creates fixtures and populates db.
-Done only once, manually!
-Don't add to docker script.)
+Done only once, manually!)
-5. `npm run init` (Webpack build, needs to be run during every build.
-Should be added to docker script.)
+5. `npm run init` (Webpack build.
+While developing this will be done automatically whenever the client code changes, but in production this needs to be run for every build.)
 6. `npm start`

 ### Verify Facebook webhook